Faroe Islands in July | Everything You Need to Know

 Boat Tour to Drangarnir Sea Arch

-Another popular choice is to join an exclusive boat tour to Drangarnir sea stacks outside Vágar island.
+Another popular choice is to join an exclusive boat tour to Drangarnir Sea Arch off the coast of Vágar Island.
 The tour will reward you with sensational views.

-The Drangarnir boat tour departs from the village Sørvágur just a stone’s throw from the airport.
-From Sørvágur your friendly captain will take you all the way to the famous sea arch located off the rugged coast.
-Beside sailing next to the rocky stack, you will also make a stop right in front of the amazing Múlafossur waterfall.
+Tours to Drangarnir Sea Arch depart from the village Sørvágur just a stone’s throw from the airport.
+From Sørvágur your friendly captain will take you all the way to the famous sea arch located off the rugged coast at the end of Sørvágsfjørður Fjord.
+Beside sailing next to the rocky stack, you will also make a stop right in front of the amazing Múlafossur Waterfall.

 Best Tours in July